-You may claim full-time attendant care services if:
+You may claim full-time attendant care services if you meet one of the following criteria:

-- you are eligible for the DTC; or - a medical practitioner certifies in writing that these services are necessary and that your impairment is likely to be indefinite.
+- You are eligible for the DTC. - A medical practitioner certifies in writing that these services are necessary and that your impairment is likely to be indefinite.